vikejs/vike/readme.md

 which means that we can now create a new page simply by defining a new `.page.vue` file (and optionally a new collocated `.page.route.js` file if we want to define a parameterized route.)

-The `_default.page.*` files can be overridden.
+The `_default.*` files can be overridden.
 For example, you can create a page with a different browser-side code than your other pages.

 ```js
 // /pages/about.page.client.js